 - Lovion EXPLORE – for editing data in lists, maps and object trees

-- Lovion MRU CONNECT – interface for DVGW gas device database
+- Lovion MRU CONNECT – interface for the DVGW gas device database

-A detailed description of the above work management products can be found on this page Lösungsbereich Work Management findet sich weiter unten.
-Below is a detailed description of the specialized Lovion solution for market transitions.
+A detailed description of the above work management products can be found on the page Solutions: Work Management and at the bottom of this page.
+Below is a detailed description of the specialised Lovion solution for the market transition.

-Currently the gas supply in the western and northern parts of Germany mainly consist of L-Gas.
-As a result of the continuously decreasing L-gas supply, the Grid Development Plan (NEP) will regulate the market transition from low to high caloric gas until about 2030.
-There is a demand for regional and communal supply networks to make the transition in order to replace gas consumption utilities and assets.
+Currently, gas supply in the western and northern parts of Germany mainly consist of l-gas.
+As a result of the continuously decreasing l-gas supply, the Grid Development Plan (NEP) will regulate the market transition from low- to high-caloric gas until about 2030.
+Regional and communal supply networks are required to make the transition and have to replace gas consumption utilities and assets.
 Only this will maintain the high quality and safety standards of gas supply.

 The gas supply network transition and newly required technical equipment falls within the network supplier’s jurisdiction according to § 19 a 'EnWG – Umstellung der Gasqualität'.
-The process of refitting technical gas consumer equipment due to gas transition processes has already been carried out and tested by various gas providers.
+The process of refitting technical gas consumer equipment involved in the gas transition has already been done and tested by various gas providers.
 However, the size of the transition as well as the associated technical and logistical challenges remain large.
-In addition, rising costs are forcing supply companies to evaluate efficient and economical instruments to support the process.
+In addition, rising costs are forcing supply companies to evaluate efficient and economical instruments to support this process.

-The guidelines form a framework for gas supply companies and support planning processes, carrying out the transitions as well as quality tests.
+Guidelines form a framework for gas supply companies and support planning processes for carrying out the transition as well as quality tests.
 Especially the DVGW Arbeitsblatt G 680 (A) and DVGW Merkblatt G 695 (M) fall under the network provider’s jurisdiction.

-Lovion supports market transition processes in line with defined guidelines and offers standardized modules for work management, mobile work and response tools as well as tools for quality assurance.
-The fundamental software-supported tasks for market transition are:
+Lovion supports market transition processes in line with defined guidelines and offers standardised modules for work management, mobile work and response tools as well as tools for quality assurance.
+Fundamental software-supported Tasks for the market transition are:

 - Device registration